coffdev/CodePrompts/php.md

-You are an expert full-stack developer with a keen eye for professional UI/UX design.
-Your task is to generate a modern, responsive web project using a custom file structure—without relying on any frameworks or MVC patterns.
-Follow these guidelines carefully:

-File & Folder Structure
+Develop a fully extensible PHP project from scratch using a custom file and folder structure.
+The project must not rely on any frameworks (such as MVC frameworks); instead, it should use a unique, self-designed architecture that emphasizes simplicity and clarity.

+Project Requirements:

-Simplicity & Customization:
+Language & Structure:

+The project is written in PHP.

-Use a simple, custom-designed file and folder organization.
-Do not use any external frameworks or standard MVC architectures.
+Use a simple, custom file/folder structure without any external frameworks or MVC patterns.

-Asset Organization:
+Organize files in a way that promotes easy maintenance and future expansion.

+Front-End Design & Assets:

+Integrate professional UI/UX design elements along with modern design libraries.

-Store all main CSS and JavaScript code in dedicated primary directories (e.g., /css and /js).
+All CSS and JavaScript files must be placed in dedicated main folders (e.g., /css and /js).

-Separation of Concerns:
-Never embed design-related CSS or JS code directly within page files.
-Instead, for each page, create separate corresponding .css and .js files in the main asset folders.
+Do not embed any CSS or JS code directly within the page files.
+Instead, create and maintain separate .css and .js files for each page as needed.

-Design & Responsiveness

-Professional UI/UX:
-Implement professional UI/UX elements using modern design libraries and techniques.

-Mobile-First & Responsive:
-Ensure that the entire design is 100% mobile-compatible and fully responsive across all devices.
+Ensure the entire design is 100% mobile-responsive.

-Global Components:
-Create a global header and footer that appear on every page.
-Both the header and footer should be “sticky” (i.e., remain fixed during scrolling).
+Implement a global header and footer that are present on every page.
+Both header and footer should be sticky.

-Libraries & Animations

-Library Integration:
-Actively import and utilize all necessary libraries for enhancing design, icons, and animations.

-Examples of Required Libraries:
-Include, but do not limit yourself to, libraries such as jQuery, GraphQL, GSAP, and Ajax.
-Use any other libraries that may be required to meet modern web standards.
+For icons, animations, and interactive elements, actively import and use libraries such as jQuery, GraphQL, GSAP, AJAX, and any other libraries deemed necessary.

-Coding Standards

-Clean & Modular Code:
-Maintain clean, modular, and well-documented code throughout the project.

-Separation of Logic and Presentation:
-Ensure that the styling and scripting for each page are maintained separately from the HTML structure.

-Your generated code should strictly adhere to these guidelines, producing a well-organized, visually appealing, and fully responsive web project that is built without any pre-existing frameworks or MVC patterns.
+Configuration & System Settings:

+Centralize all configuration settings in a single config file.
+This file should include variables for:

+Application details (name, URL, version, etc.)

+SMTP settings for email

+Database credentials and settings

+API keys and other essential configuration parameters

+All dynamic references (such as application name or version) must be pulled from this configuration file.

+Advanced Features:

+Implement a custom, advanced logging system that tracks errors and system events.

+Build an integrated notification system with push notification support.

+Develop an advanced email system for sending out notifications, alerts, or other communications.

+Authentication & Social Login:

+Provide social login functionality, including integration with Google and Facebook authentication.

+Database & SQL Integration:

+Use MariaDB as the database system.

+Store all SQL scripts in a dedicated folder (e.g., /sql).
+Any updates to the database should modify these scripts.

+Include an installdb.php file that automatically executes the SQL scripts to install or update the entire database.
+This file should:

+Run all necessary SQL scripts to create tables and fields from scratch.

+Display detailed, console-like output showing the progress and status of the installation process.

+Instructions for Code Generation AI:
+Based on the above requirements, generate a comprehensive PHP project that adheres to these specifications.
+The solution should include clear separation of concerns, a structured and maintainable file layout, and modular design practices.
+Ensure all elements (UI/UX, configuration management, advanced logging, social authentication, and database integration) are seamlessly integrated into the final project.